 Don’t miss the Castle, which dominates the city skyline and is home to both the Scottish Crown Jewels (the Honours) and the famous One O'Clock Gun, as well as offering stunning views.
 Every evening in August, the Castle is the floodlit backdrop for the Military Tattoo, a mix of pageantry and parade with its fair share of bagpipes and weeping Americans and Australians tracing their families back to the old country – for sheer soldier per square foot, it can’t be beat.
 The Castle is also the permanent home to the National War Museum.

 Stroll down the Royal Mile to the Palace of Holyroodhouse at the other end from the Castle – it’s the Queen’s official residence in Scotland but is more famous for having been home to Mary Queen of Scots during her turbulent reign (it was the setting for the murder of her secretary Rizzio by her jealous husband).
-An interactive family tour enlivens the visit for kids, and there are family workshops and activities for ages 5–11 at weekends and in school holidays (younger visitors get access to toys, games and other resources in the Palace Family Room or Coach House).
+An interactive family tour enlivens the visit for kids, and there are family workshops and activities at weekends and in school holidays (younger visitors get access to toys, games and other resources in the Palace Family Room or Coach House).

 Explore the former royal hunting estate of Holyrood Park, now a free-access swathe of hills, lochs, glens, ridges, cliffs and natural springs.
 Arthur’s Seat rising up at its centre is a popular and fairly easy walk, rewarding you with splendid city and countryside views.